Kelvinkimotho/Car-Bike-Sales/README.md

 4. **JavaScript Functionality**
    - Created image sliders on the homepage.
-   - Implemented a dynamic product filter/search.
+   - Implemented features like back to top
    - Validated contact form inputs.
    - Added modal popups for detailed views.